AakashNandy/Liquid-Rocket-Engine-Turbopump-Design-Optimization-Report-Code-/README.md

 ### **Project Overview & Executive Summary**

 This project establishes an automated Model-Based Systems Engineering (MBSE) and Multidisciplinary Design Optimization (MDO) pipeline for a high-pressure, liquid oxygen (LOX) rocket engine turbopump stage.
 The architecture closes the loop between first-principles analytical sizing, automated heuristic optimization, 3D parametric computer-aided design (CAD), and multi-domain Navier-Stokes computational fluid dynamics (CFD) within an integrated ANSYS Workbench environment.

+Read through the PowerPoint presentation titled "Report.pptx" to get more detailed information than what is written in this description and links to other files produced while working on this project.

 ---